daniel5151/blog/content/post/wideNES.md

 ### Mid-Frame IRQ Tracking

-Unlike modern GPUs, which have large internal framebuffers, the PPU has _no frame-buffer whatsoever!_ To save on space, the PPU stores scenes as a grid of 64x32 8x8 pixel tiles.
+Unlike modern GPUs, which have large internal framebuffers, the PPU has _no frame-buffer whatsoever._ To save on space, the PPU stores scenes as a grid of 64x32 8x8 pixel tiles.
 Instead of resolving the pixel data ahead of time, tiles are stored as _pointers_ into CHR Memory (Character Memory), which contains the actual pixel data.

 Since the NES was developed in the 80s, the PPU was not built with modern display technology in mind.
 Instead of rendering full-frames at a time, the PPU outputs NTSC video designed to be displayed on a CRT, which outputs video _pixel by pixel_, _scanline by scanline_, top to bottom, left to right.

 Why is all this important?

-Well, since the PPU renders frames top-to-bottom, scanline-by-scanline, it is possible to send the PPU instructions _mid-frame_ to create otherwise impossible video effects!
-These effects could be as simple as changing the palette, or as advanced as, you guessed it, creating Status Bars!
+Well, since the PPU renders frames top-to-bottom, scanline-by-scanline, it is possible to send the PPU instructions _mid-frame_ to create otherwise "impossible" video effects.
+These effects could be as simple as changing the palette, or as advanced as --- you guessed it --- creating Status Bars!

-To explain how mid-frame PPU writes can generate Status Bars, I've captured a raw dump of a slice of the PPU's VRAM and CHR Memory at a particular frame _SMB3_:
+To explain how mid-frame PPU writes can generate Status Bars, I've captured a raw dump of a slice of the PPU's VRAM and CHR Memory at a scan-line 195 while playing _SMB3_ (as denoted by the red line in the graphic below):

 <p align="center">
   <img align="center" src="/blog/assets/wideNES/raw_vram_level.png"/>
 </p>

-Everything looks normal, nothing fancy... except look at the Status Bar!
-It's completely garbled!
+Everything looks normal, nothing fancy... except look at the Status Bar - It's completely garbled!

 Now, look at the same raw dump, but captured after scanline 196...